validatedpatterns/docs/content/contribute/creating-a-pattern.md

 ## Prerequisites

-Please make sure you have read the [Background section](/background-on-pattern-development/), including the [structure](/building-vps/structure/) section.
+Please make sure you have read the [background section](/background-on-pattern-development/), including the [structure section](/building-vps/structure/).

 ## You're probably not starting from scratch